Title: Election Polls in Canada: What Governments and Brands can learn about Citizens and Consumers Today

 Post-election, did history repeat itself or did the impact of the pandemic account for unexpected effects?
 How did researchers deal with the phenomenon of more Canadians voting by mail-in ballot than ever before?
 What unexpected errors and biases did polling in the pandemic unravel?
 Was the 44th Federal Election in Canada the most expensive one?
 Did polling reach an all-time record for accuracy in the 2021 Federal Election?”

-Join CRIC for a half-day interactive conference (with a trade booth break) to learn all about:
+Join CRIC for a half-day interactive conference to learn all about:

-- Electoral Polls Progress Report for Canada’s 44thFederal Election – This session will focus on a topline overview of the election results and the overall accuracy of polls.
+- 10:10 AM – 11 AM EST Electoral Polls Progress Report for Canada’s 44thFederal Election – This session will focus on a top-line overview of the election results and the overall accuracy of polls.

 Want to be an event sponsor?